3/15/2020 3:58:29 PM

 In any event, I think that if you can work from home, you absolutely should be doing that.
 If you can't, it might be a good time to use some vacation or sick time if you have it available.
 If you aren't one of the lucky people who get benefits like that, then I would sit down with your employer and attempt to work something out.
 Furloughing people at a lower pay rate now will be much cheaper than whatever lawsuit may await them down the road for not acting appropriately.

 The reality is that we are all in this together.
-But the callous behavior of my fellow countrymen have forced to me hunker down and pull my wife close in an effort to avoid the worst of the possible blow back.
+But the callous behavior of my fellow countrymen have forced me to hunker down and pull my wife close in an effort to avoid the worst of the possible blow back.
 I can only hope that as this thing continues to evolve and drag on over the coming weeks and months, that the people I saw yesterday start to realize what the actual stakes are here and respond accordingly.

 My hope is that everybody reading this chooses to do the same.
 In any event, I hope to see you all on the other side of this thing.
 Stay safe and take care of yourselves!